Malkverbena/cripter/README.md

 # cripter
 Encryption functions for Godot Engine.

-### Instructions:
+## Instructions:
 Download or clone the repository to your computer.
-Copy the folder cripter into the Godot module folder and compile.
+Copy the cripter folder into the Godot module folder and compile.
+It's expected this module will be compiled in both Godot 3 and Godot 4 without problems.
+It can detect Godot's version and will do the job.
+It is expected that this module can be compiled on all platforms that Godot supports.

+There are two examples of identical projects.
+One for Godot 3 and one for Godot 4.
+They are in the folders "Cripter_Exemple_GD".

+This module offers encryption using the algorithms: GCM, CBC and RSA.
+The RSA algorithm is the only one that needs an SSH key pair.
-The cripter_project folder contains a basic project accompanied by a pair of keys and instructions for generating them.
+The example projects has a pair of keys that you can use in your tests.
-Do not use the keys in this demo for your project.
+DO NOT use the keys in this demo for your project.
 This is unsafe.
 Generate your own keys.

-To generate RSA keys on linux use this command line to generate the private key:
+#### To generate an RSA key pair on linux use this commands lines:

-ssh-keygen -t rsa -b 4096 -C "cripter_exemple"
+Generate the private key:

+openssl genrsa -out rsa_private_key.pem -aes256 4096

-and this command line to generate the public key:
+Generate the public key:

-ssh-keygen -f id_rsa.pub -m 'PEM' -e > id_rsa.pem

-#### Check the sample project for more usage information.

-The same process can be done on Windows and macOS.
+openssl rsa -in rsa_private_key.pem -pubout -out rsa_public_key.pem

 # Disclaimer